 What’s the Bottom Line?

 The allure of paying about 60 percent off the sticker price of in-office aligners — Invisalign— is strong.
 But ultimately, you will have to consider whether $1,400-$1,800 is still too much money to shell out for a potentially imperfect job.
-Orthodontics isn’t traditionally covered by insurance, but today, most insurance companies reimburse up to $1,000 of the treatment cost, directly to you.
-With Invisalign, your dentist or orthodontists submits a claim for you, but most at-home aligner companies don’t accept payments direct from insurance companies, so make sure to inquire.
+Orthodontics is not traditionally covered by insurance, but today, most insurance companies reimburse up to $1,000 of the treatment cost, directly to you.
+With Invisalign, your dentist or orthodontists submits a claim for you, but most at-home aligner companies do not accept payments direct from insurance companies, so make sure to inquire.